Significance

 We track our Total Recordable Incident Rate (TRIR) as our key performance indicator for our health and safety disclosures.
 Our recordable incident rate is calculated using U.S. OSHA’s classification criteria.
 Industry average is based on the incident rate of nonfatal occupational injuries and illnesses for Plastics Product Manufacturing (NAICS 3261) as published by the United States Department of Labor’s Bureau of Labor Statistics.

-After reducing our TRIR to 0.84 in 2022, we set an ambitious target of 0.70 for 2023.
-While we ultimately fell short o f the target, we once again improved our year over year rate by 10% to 0.81, which now lies well below the industry rate of 3.5.
-Additionally, 112 of our facilities (41%) achieved zero recordable incidents of any kind in 2023, reflecting the success of our EHS framework and the dedication and leadership of all our employees to help ensure the safety of themselves and others.
+After reducing our TRIR to 0.81 in 2023, we set an ambitious target of 0.70 for 2024.
+While we ultimately fell short of the target, we once again improved our year over year rate by 6% to 0.76.
+Additionally, 128 of our facilities achieved zero recordable incidents of any kind in 2023, reflecting the success of our EHS framework and the dedication and leadership of all our employees to help ensure the safety of themselves and others.

 Environmental, Health, and Safety Policy